robomq/robomq.io/docs/gettingStarted.md

 ##Technical support

-Whenever you feel challenged to debug your client program or have technical advice to [robomq.io](http://www.robomq.io), we are ready to solve your problem as soon as possible 7/24.
+Whenever you feel challenged to debug your client program or have technical advice to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>, we are ready to solve your problem as soon as possible 7/24.
 You can report a issue on our [GitHub](https://github.com/robomq/robomq.io/issues) or directly contact us through Email <info@robomq.io>.